-But now, let’s imagine a hypothetical situation: a general, who in the midst of one of the worst conflicts that his country ever faced, has under his command a certain number of soldiers who start to drag their feet, and instead of promptly obeying orders, react with an attitude of relativism towards the commands received, start leaking information to the enemy and go so far as to persecute the few soldiers who remained faithful to their military ideal and discipline.
+Let us imagine a hypothetical situation.
+In the midst of one of the worst conflicts that his country ever faced, a general has under his command a certain number of soldiers who start dragging their feet, and instead of promptly obeying orders, react with an attitude of relativism towards the commands received.
+They even start leaking information to the enemy and go so far as to persecute the few soldiers who remained faithful to their military ideal and discipline.
 Would there be any possibility that such an army could defeat the invaders, obtaining peace for their country?
+Would there be some way that the general could rectify this situation?
+The remaining true soldiers would certainly hope so, and they justly expect that for their efforts and courage, in confronting the enemy and their slovenly comrades in arms, they would receive military honors and that the others would be duly punished.

-However, observing the pathetic state of his army, let’s suppose that the general summons his soldiers and delivers a speech to encourage …the dissenters!
 ‘No army drops down from heaven perfectly formed… we cannot harshly judge those who have tired of the fight.
-It is time to put the demands of military discipline and honesty in proper perspective…’ And in ending his dissertation, he rewards some of the soldiers… the most insubordinate ones.
+It is time to put the demands of military discipline and honesty in proper perspective…’ Imagine that at the end of his dissertation, he rewards some of the soldiers… the most insubordinate ones.

 Do we need to finish the story?
 Would the few good soldiers want to keep fighting?